yegor256/blog/_drafts/_threads.md

 The test passes on my laptop.
 However, it's not strong enough.
 The problem here is that it's not really testing the `Books` from multiple parallel threads.
-The time that passes between our calls to `submit()` is big enough to finish the execution of `books.add()`.
+The time that passes between our calls to `submit()` is large enough to finish the execution of `books.add()`.
 That's why in reality only one thread will run at the same time.
 We can check that by modifying the code a bit: